aa-abhinavacharya/MySQL_For_Advanced_Ecommerce_Data_Analysis/README.md

 Result:-

 ![Alt text](https://github.com/aa-abhinavacharya/MySQL_For_Advanced_Ecommerce_Data_Analysis/blob/main/solution5.JPG)

+Conclusion from QUESTION 5 result :-

+The data highlights a clear improvement in conversion rates over the first 8 months of 2012.
+While the conversion rate started at 0.0319 in March, it showed gradual improvement, reaching a peak of 0.0453 in October.
+This increase suggests that the website's performance improved over time, likely due to optimization efforts or changes in user behavior.
+Although the conversion rate slightly dipped in November, it still remained higher than in the earlier months, indicating a general upward trend in conversion efficiency.
+This improvement in conversion rates reflects positively on website optimization and could be a key point to emphasize when discussing business growth and website performance improvements.

 QUESTION 6 :- For the gsearch lander test, **please estimate the revenue that test earned us** (Hint: Look at the increase in CVR from the test (Jun 19 – Jul 28), and use nonbrand sessions and revenue since then to calculate incremental value)